CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.md

 ### Task 1.1: Access SharePoint

 - **Login to Microsoft 365:**
    - Open your web browser and sign in to [Microsoft 365](https://www.office.com/login?) with the provided credentials.
-In the Sign in window you will see a login screen, in that enter the following email/username and then click on Ask Later.
+In the Sign-in window, you will see a login screen, in that enter the following email/username and then click on Ask Later.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

       ![](/labguide/media/lab3.1.png)